DeathstrokeN/Non-linear-predictive-control-NMPC/README.md

 The main objective is to set : a non linear predictive controller.

-Description of the process to be controlled :
+Description of the system to be controlled :
-The process is a pendulum.
+The system is a pendulum.
 The torque U N·m will be manipulated in order to control the angle THETA rad.
-See figure.jpg to understand the theoritical work given by Prof. André Desbiens.
+See figure.jpg to understand the theoritical work.